Afcon 2013 Related Content

 In their quarter-finals, for example, only two of their eight shots were on target; they converted these two strikes to win the match 2-0.
-Confidence is high in Ghana’s camp thanks to the influence of names like striker Wakaso and goalkeeper Dauda.
+Confidence is high in Ghana’s camp thanks to the influence of...
+Read the rest of the article »

 Stories of unrest due to the current war in Mali have fully powered the country’s national football team to succeed in South Africa.
 The players, led by iconic captain Seydou Keita, carry the hopes of millions of fans back home who anxiously seek relief from their on-going sufferings marked by lack of freedom and a destroyed economic system.
-Clinching glory in football may not end the war but it will certainly put joy in the hearts of the people of Mali.
+Clinching glory in football may not...
+Read the rest of the article »

 How Ivory Coast qualified from Group D